-Two Claude Code sessions can’t see each other.
-Separate context windows, separate working directories, separate memory.
+Two Claude Code sessions can’t see each other: they run in separate context windows, working directories, and memory.
 That’s fine until the work in one depends on the work in the other, and you end up hand-carrying messages between two terminal windows.

 The trick

 The channel is a markdown file in /tmp.
-One agent writes requests, the other appends answers, the first agent watches the file for changes.
-No server, no queue, no API between them.
-Both agents already have file tools, so there’s nothing to set up.
+One agent writes requests and the other appends answers, with the first agent watching the file for changes.
+There’s no server, queue, or API between them, and both agents already have file tools, so there’s nothing to set up.

 I wrapped it in a slash command, /collab.
 Run it in the first session with a task and it creates the file: